Probate Help for

 If you've recently lost a loved one and aren't sure where to start, let's talk.
 Schedule a Probate Clarity Session and we'll walk through your situation together — no pressure, no confusing legal jargon, just clarity.

-Probate Frequently Asked Questions
+Frequently Asked Probate Questions

 • Not necessarily.
 Assets with a named beneficiary — like life insurance and retirement accounts — typically pass directly without going through probate.
-Assets held in a revocable living trust also avoid it.
+Assets held in a revocable living trust also avoid probate.
 But assets titled solely in the deceased person's name generally do need to go through the process.
 A consultation can help you figure out exactly what you're dealing with.

 • This is more common than you'd think, and it's okay.
 When someone dies without a will in North Carolina, their estate is distributed according to state law — a process called intestate succession.
 We can walk you through what that means for your family and guide you through the process from there.